Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data

 \section{Indirect pass-through to retail prices}

-Since wholesalers occupy the upstream portion of the supply chain, the pass-through estimates from equation \ref{eq:2} provide a complete measure of wholesale price adjustment in response to the minimum wage.\footnote{In practice, wholesalers may also be subject to minimum wage pass-through from their input suppliers.
-However, wholesale inputs like hydroponic systems, grow lights, and raw materials can be purchased from suppliers outside of Washington state.
-Therefore, minimum wage pass-through to wholesale input prices is likely small.
-To simplify the analysis, I do not consider indirect pass-through for wholesalers.} For retail prices, however, equation 2 only estimates direct pass-through and therefore fails to capture indirect pass-through.
-Thus, an analysis based solely on equation 2 may not reflect the true impact of the minimum wage on retail prices.
+Since producers occupy the upstream portion of the supply chain, the pass-through estimates from equation \ref{eq:2} provide a complete measure of wholesale price adjustment in response to minimum wage hikes.\footnote{In practice, producers may also be subject to minimum wage pass-through from their input suppliers.
+However, producer inputs like hydroponic systems, grow lights, and raw materials can be purchased from suppliers outside of Washington state.
+Therefore, minimum wage pass-through to producer input prices is likely small.
+To simplify the analysis, I do not consider indirect pass-through for producers.} For retail prices, however, equation 2 only estimates direct pass-through and therefore fails to capture indirect pass-through.
+Thus, an analysis based solely on equation 2 may not reflect the full impact of the minimum wage on retail prices.
 To capture both direct and indirect effects, I estimate the following equation for retailers only:

 In contrast to equation \ref{eq:2}, equation \ref{eq:5} contains not one, but two treatment variables.
 The first, $\Delta MW_{r,t-l} \times Bite_{k(r),t-l}$, is identical to that from equation \ref{eq:2} except that the index $r$ replaces $j$ to emphasize that the bite corresponds to retailer $r$.
-The second treatment variable, $JB_{r,P,t-l}$, measures the weighted average minimum wage exposure of the wholesalers that retailer $r$ purchases from. $JB_{r,P,t-l}$ is calculated as follows:
+The second treatment variable is indirect bite, $IB_{r,P,t-l}$, a shift-share instrument that measures the weighted average minimum wage exposure of the producers that retailer $r$ purchases from.\footnote{Shift-share (or "Bartik") instruments are common in the empirical literature.
+For recent examples, see e.g. \cite{Jaravel2019,hummels2014,xu2022}.
+I discuss and provide supportive evidence for instrument validity in appendix \ref{appendix:l}.} $IB_{r,P,t-l}$ is calculated as follows: